 How to Develop a Project Scope Checklist

 Have you ever started a project only to see it veer wildly off course?
-That’s scope creep in action, and it’s a common pitfall in most projects—from software development and marketing to construction, heavy machinery, and even public sector initiatives.
+Scope creep might be to blame, and it’s a common pitfall in most projects—from software development and marketing to construction, heavy machinery, and even public sector initiatives.

 But there’s a solution.
 A well-crafted scope management plan can keep your project on track and save money.